-Bass Clef Chorus A/B MUS110/111 05-111-G-050-11 (A) 05-111-G-050-21 (B) Open to 9-10-11-12 2 credits This class meets daily and is open to all boys.
+Bass Clef Chorus A/B

+2 credits This class meets daily and is open to all boys.
 Students will learn to sing correctly, improve music-reading skills and study some music theory.
 A variety of choral literature will be studied and performed.
 Students will have the opportunity to participate in music festivals.
 To continue the development of individual musicianship, students will be required to attend individual or small group lessons outside of class.
 Students selecting this class are required to participate in all performances unless excused by the director prior to the event.

+Color Guard MUS112

+08-006-G-025-00

-Color Guard MUS112 08-006-G-025-00 Open to 9-10-11-12 .25 credit
+Open to 9-10-11-12 .25 credit

 Recommended: Audition

-Students will explore the elements of musical expression through coordinated movement.
-The color guard rehearses and performs with the band at all marching functions, including home football games, parades and all festivals/competitions.
+Students will explore the elements of musical explore xpression through

+coordinated movement.
+The color guard rehearses and performs with

+the band at all marching functions, including home football games, parades and all festivals/competitions.